GetMeoutt/linux_assignment3P2/README.md

 ```bash
 sudo systemctl start generate-index
 ```
-3. enable service, to make it start when server is boot
+3. enable service, to ensure it starts when the server boots
 ```bash
 sudo systemctl enable generate-index
 ```